nicnocquee/simple-i18n-next/readme.md

 To get started:

 1. Create a `locales` directory in your Next.js project.
 This directory will contain the translation files in JSON format and Markdown files.
 2. For each language you want to support, create a new directory in the `locales` directory.
-The name of the directory will be the language code.
+The name of the directory must be one of the v[alid language codes](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).
 For example, if you want to support English, French, and Italian, you will create the following directories: `en`, `fr`, and `it`.
 3. In each language directory, create a `messages.json` file.
 This file will contain the translations for the language.
 For example, you can create a `locales/en/messages.json` file that contains the following content:

 ```json